Bartapapa/legend/docs/_posts/Spells/2023-08-18-dull-emotion.md

 ---
 layout: post
-tags: spell
+tags: spell charm
 title: Dull emotion
 ---
-A touched animal cannot feel one emotion (anger, fear, love) that you choose for [sum] hours.
+A touched person cannot feel one emotion (anger, fear, love) that you choose for [sum] hours.
 If [sum] > 12, the duration is permanent.

 <b>Recharge:</b> have it touch someone who's feeling the last emotion you dulled.